 This refers to the prophetic earth which centers on Israel.
 Judaism is God’s religion of the earth.
 The Jews are God’s earthly people, and they have God’s earthly calling.
 Judaism is the vine of the earth referred to later in this book (Rev. 14:19).
 Then in the above verse we have another characteristic – the second beast looks like a lamb, although his speech is like a dragon.
 Jesus is the true Lamb of God.
 Wouldn’t you expect the Antichrist to imitate Christ and be a false messiah in order to deceive the Jews?
 Are not the Jews still looking for Messiah to come to them?
 Isn’t this how they will be deceived by a false Messiah?

 When Paul speaks of the man of sin, who will come on the scene after the great apostasy in Christendom at the end of this age (II Thess.
 2:3), he describes him as the working of Satan, with all power, signs, and lying wonders (II Thess.
 2:9).
 Except for the word “lying”, these are the same words Peter uses to describe the earthly ministry of Jesus Christ (Acts 2:22).
 The future Antichrist will be a false Messiah, and a false king in Palestine.
 If we want to see the precursor to this, we have the false king in Judah when Jesus came at first – king Herod.
 The second coming of Christ will see the same – a Roman empire with its last Caesar, and a false king in the east, in Judea (Antichrist).
 But just as king Herod was subservient to the Roman empire and its Caesar, so will the second beast of Revelation thirteen be subservient to the first (Rev. 13:12, 14).
 Both have power from the dragon, but it is the Roman beast that is given Satan’s throne of this world.
 The Antichrist will support the Caesar through religious power, even calling fire down from heaven like Elijah on Mt.
 Carmel (I Kings 18:21-39, Rev. 13:13).
 Elijah’s miracle was the proof that Jehovah was the God of Israel, and he was Jehovah’s prophet.
-The Antichrist doing the same will have, I am sure, a similar, but deceiving effect among the Jews in the future tribulation.
+The Antichrist seemingly doing the same will have, I am sure, a similar, but deceiving effect among the Jews in the future tribulation.
 He will turn them to idolatry, and their state will be seven times worse than their first (Matt.12:43-45).